ProAgileAB/agile-team-development/single_file/agile_full.md

 *If you agree on what you are aiming at it increases the chance that you get there, does it make sense?*

 ### Warmup -&gt; pairwise

 *Ok, as a warmup, I want you all first quietly think about a really great experience that you have had in a team.
 It could be at work or in a sports team etc, any team.
 Make a few notes on what happened and also start thinking about what made it so great.
 Next step will be to talk in pairs, but lets get started individually first for a few minutes.
-What was the best team you have been on, what made it so great?”*
+What was the best team you have been on, what made it so great?*

 *Start a timer to avoid interrupting them before they even get started.
 Give them 4-5 minutes.
 If you want to avoid the silence, consider playing some really soft instrumental music.*